-The fight exploded before Poe could quite walk half the distance.
-Wright's men poured out of the woods; Burnside, moving fast for once in his life, struck at Hanover Junction on the right; and unknown to anyone Hancock had hidden a few brigades in the swampy tributary of the North Anna, and these came screaming up out of the defile onto Poe's undermanned left flank.
+Wright's men poured out of the woods; Burnside, moving fast for once in his life, struck at Hanover Junction on the right: and unknown to anyone Hancock had hidden a few brigades in the swampy tributary of the Poe rose from the chair, strapped on his pistols, and began to walk The fight exploded before Poe could guite walk half the distance.
+North Anna, and these came screaming up out of the defile onto The battle ended before Poe could reach it.
+His men gave way massed volleys into their backs, then going after them with trenches.
+He'd give Walter Whitman a run for his money.